SmKou/super-galactic-age-calculator/README.md

 index.html
 - Line 6 title in head

 Change this readme to reflect your project's purpose and setup.
-Also, do not forget to change the copyright.
+Also, do not forget to change the copyright, though I would appreciate some credit.

 ## **Rendering**